Batoul-Shaheen/Mastering-JavaScript-in-20-days/Day 5.md

 ```
 `Spread (...)` We can use it to put all the items from one array inside another array & also use it to pass all the items from an array as arguments to a function or method

+`JS can only do one task at a time`

+- Some things that take time:

+1. Waiting for user events
+2. Asking a user to pick a file
+3. Getting permission to access the camera/mic
+4. Loading data from the interwebs

 ## Challenges: